nimwunnan/conceptuallabor.com/utility/footnotes-with-links.md

 this Concept on a broad scale.
 Popular enough to merit its own generator[^87], the format laid bare the beliefs embodied in the way that different perspectives modeled the labor of professionals.
-The joke lands whether or not you did the work in question; the panel "what I think I do," is just one of many perspectives implicitly compared against "what I really do."
+The joke lands whether or not you do the work in question; the panel "what I think I do," is just one of many perspectives implicitly compared against "what I really do."
 However you see the professions in question, it touches on the shared experience of trying to model what you "really